sfu-gdc/public-documents/constitutions/draft-constitution-Sept-2023.md

 ## (7) Amendments

-This constitution may be amended at any time by the President, but must be followed by a notification to the body of the club by either sending an email to all registered club members, or posting an announcement in discord.
+This constitution may be amended at any time by a member of the Executive team so long as more than 75% of the Executive team, including the President, agrees to the changes at an Executive meeting.
+Any change to the constitution must be followed by a notification to all members the club by either sending an email to all registered club members, or by posting an announcement in Discord.